stromvap/fpl-bot/README.md

 The configuration file is located at `src/main/resources/application.properties`.

-Before it can run you need to update it to your liking, especially the `slackAuthToken`.
+Before the bot can run you need to update the configuration to your liking, especially the Slack Auth Token and the Discord Webhooks.

 ## How to run